mitchharpur/openshift-console-debugging/docs/debugging/how-debugging-works.md

 There are several things to keep in mind when debugging

-- Understanding the structure and run-time behavior of the application being debugged will help with debugging.
+- Understanding the structure and run-time behavior of the application being debugged will help with debugging, especially for web applications.
 - Understand that there is a difference between **attaching** a debugger to a running application and **launching** a program in the debugging state.
 - Understand that it will be easier to debug a "go" application if it has been compiled with the correct options.
 When a debugger is attached to an already running binary, it is possible that the binary has been compiled with optimizations enabled.
 This will make it more difficult to debug.
 The binary may need to be recompiled with these optimizations disabled.
 - Using a debugger to **launch** a binary is typically easier to automate from within an IDE because it is not necessary to determine the process id (pid) to attach to.
 For web applications, debugging is a little more complicated because the application is effectively Javascript running in a browser, and so launching vs attaching each have their own constraints depending on the browser being used.